-You’ll receive your results for the applied knowledge test (AKT) from your medical school, rather than directly from us.
+You’ll receive your results for both parts of the MLA from your medical school.

 We’re committed to sharing information to improve medical education and training.
 However, we won’t release students' individual scores, or seek to rank schools or students based on their results.

 We recognise that others may use the data on schools’ results for ranking or league tables.
-We’ll discourage the use of simplistic measures to rank schools and make sure that when the data is used, it’s appropriately explained and put into context.
+We’ll discourage the use of simplistic measures to rank schools and make sure that when we use the data, it’s appropriately explained and put into context.